Len Clark (countryside campaigner): Biography

-He was born in 1916 in Islington, London to Edie (née Symonds) and Joseph Clark.
+He was born in 1916 in Islington, London, to Edie (née Symonds) and Joseph Clark.
 His mother was a seamstress and his father a shop assistant.
 He went to Highbury Grammar School on a scholarship.
 An article in the News of the World encouraged his teenage interest in hiking, which he did initially in the Chiltern Hills and in Surrey.
 He passed the London County Council exam and began a career in local government for the Council and then the National Health Service (from which he retired in 1977 as senior administrator of the London Ambulance Service).
 He joined the Youth Hostel Association (YHA) in 1937.
 During World War II he was assigned to a non-combat role, having been refused registration as a conscientious objector; he was posted to Hereford and the Welsh capital, Cardiff, where he began a youth hostel club.
 He hiked in Wales and the Marches.
 He met a like-minded partner, Isobel Hoggan, through the YHA.
-On their first date, the couple watched the passage of the National Parks and Countryside Act in Parliament in 1949, on which Clarke had worked.
+On their first date, the couple watched the passage of the National Parks and Countryside Act in Parliament in 1949, on which Clark had worked.
 They married in 1952 and lived in Guildford and later near Godalming.
 Hoggan was a committed feminist; both became active Quakers and vegetarians.